RobDWaller/ReallySimpleJWT/README.md

 // Create JWT Builder with Custom Secret Class.
 $build = new Build(
     'JWT',
-    new Validate(),
+    new Validator(),
     new CustomSecret(),
-    new Encode()
+    new EncodeHs256()
 );
 ```

 ## Framework Integration With PSR-JWT Middleware

-You can easily integrate ReallySimpleJWT with [PSR-7 / PSR-15](https://www.php-fig.org/psr/psr-15/) compliant frameworks such as [Slim PHP](https://packagist.org/packages/slim/slim) and Zend Expressive by using the [PSR-JWT library](https://github.com/RobDWaller/psr-jwt).
+You can easily integrate ReallySimpleJWT with [PSR-7 / PSR-15](https://www.php-fig.org/psr/psr-15/) compliant frameworks such as [Slim PHP](https://packagist.org/packages/slim/slim) and Laminas by using the [PSR-JWT library](https://github.com/RobDWaller/psr-jwt).

 For example integration with Slim PHP only requires a few lines of code: